mitsuba-renderer/mitsuba3/docs/src/developer_guide/building_documentation.rst

     Generates the ``docstr.h`` file from the C++ headers.
 This will be used by pybind11 to add docstrings to the python bindings.

-    .. note:: This step is only necessary if documentation/comments has be changed in the header files (in which case the python bindings will need to be built again).
+    .. note:: This step is only necessary if documentation/comments have changed in the header files (in which case the python bindings will need to be built again after calling this).

 ``make mkdoc-api``:
     Extracts the python binding's documentation for all the members (classes, functions, ...) of the